isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 ## Displaying PDF documents

-We’ve performed several operations on PDF files, but ultimately, your user needs to view the documents.
-You can easily embed the document into a webpage using Adobe’s PDF Embed API.
+You’ve performed several operations on PDF files, but ultimately, your user needs to view the documents.
+You can embed the document into a webpage using Adobe’s PDF Embed API.

 On the page that will display the PDF, add a `<div />` element to hold the document and give it an ID.
-We will use this ID shortly.
+You use this ID shortly.
 In the web page, include a `<script />` reference to the Adobe JavaScript library:

 ```
 <script src="https://documentcloud.adobe.com/view-sdk/main.js"></script>
 ```

 The last bit of code you need is a function that displays the document once the Adobe PDF Embed API JavaScript is loaded.
-We receive a notification that the script is loaded through an adobe_dc_view\_sdk.ready event, then create a new AdobeDC.View object.
-This object needs your Client ID and the ID of the element we created earlier.
+You receive a notification that the script is loaded through an adobe_dc_view\_sdk.ready event, then create a new AdobeDC.View object.
+This object needs your Client ID and the ID of the element you created earlier.
 Find your client ID in the [Adobe Developer Console](https://console.adobe.io/).
 When you view the settings for the application you created when generating credentials earlier, the Client ID will display there.

 ![Image of API Client Key](assets/AWNjs_6.png)

 ## Other PDF options

-[Adobe PDF Embed API demo](https://documentcloud.adobe.com/view-sdk-demo/index.html#/view/FULL_WINDOW/Bodea%20Brochure.pdf) enables you to preview the various other options for embedding PDF documents.
+The [Adobe PDF Embed API demo](https://documentcloud.adobe.com/view-sdk-demo/index.html#/view/FULL_WINDOW/Bodea%20Brochure.pdf) enables you to preview the various other options for embedding PDF documents.

 ![Image of embedding PDF options ](assets/AWNjs_7.png)